Gary Gensler’s Evolving Position on Crypto – in Quotes

 The SEC chair has gone from supporting the technology at MIT to a full-swing offensive on the crypto industry.

-This week, the SEC launched two major legal actions against Binance and Coinbase, accusing the exchanges of flouting U.S. securities laws.
+This week, the U.S. Securities and Exchange Commission (SEC) launched two major legal actions against Binance and Coinbase, accusing the exchanges of flouting U.S. securities laws.

 At the heart of this offensive is one man: Gary Gensler, who was appointed chair of the SEC in February 2021.

 Gensler today looks like the crypto industry’s worst enemy, issuing what sounds like a blanket disavowal of crypto’s whole point-of-being.
-“We don’t need more digital currency… we already have digital currency, it’s called the U.S. dollar,” Gensler said Tuesday June 6.
+“We don’t need more digital currency…we already have digital currency, it’s called the U.S. dollar,” Gensler said Tuesday June 6.

 “We have not seen, over the centuries, that economies and the public need more than one way to move value.”